rextechs/AzureIoTBootcamp/Day1-HOL3.md

 ```

-### 4. Provide the device connection string
+### Step 2.4 : Provide the device connection string

-### 5. Confirm IoT Edge runtime is installed and running on the IoT Core device
+### Step 2.5 : Confirm IoT Edge runtime is installed and running on the IoT Core device

 You can check the status of the IoT Edge service by: